feagi/feagi-connector/embodiments/godot-bridge/README.md

 6) `python3 bridge_godot_python.py`

 # Important information
 This depends on FEAGI.
 If FEAGI is not started, the bridge will not do anything.
+To launch FEAGI, see here: https://github.com/feagi/feagi/wiki/Deployment#deployment-options